UKLA Book Awards

-See the titles shortlisted for the 2022 UKLA Book Awards here.
+See the winners of the 2022 UKLA Book Awards here.

-- Applications to be part of the panel of Teacher Judges open in June.
+- Applications to be on the panel of Teacher Judges open in June.

-- The longlists are announced in September and Teacher Judges begin the process of reading, sharing the books with their pupils and discussing them with their group leaders.
+- The longlists are announced in September and Teacher Judges begin the process of reading and sharing the books with their pupils.

 - The shortlists are announced in March.